-- In the beginning of the bulk you need to do three sets of stretch and folds.
+- At the beginning of the bulk fermentation, you should do three sets of stretch and folds every 30 minutes.

-- Grab the dough in the back of the dough, stretch it upwards as far as it goes without breaking.
+- Wet your hands.
+Grab the dough in the back of the dough, and stretch it upwards as far as it goes without breaking.

-- After the last stretch and fold, do a windowpane test, to see if the gluten development is good.
-If not add more sets spaced out by 30 minutes as needed.
+- After the last stretch and fold, do a windowpane test to see if the gluten development is good.
+If not, add one more set and then move on.

-- After the windowpane test passed, leave the dough covered by a damp dish towel for 3-4 hours until it's grown 50-60%.
+- Leave the dough covered by a damp dishtowel for 3-4 hours until it's grown 30-40%.

 Dividing & pre-shaping

-- Pour the dough out unto your unfloured kitchen counter and divide it into two using your bench scraper.
+- Pour the dough onto your unfloured kitchen counter and divide it into two using your bench scraper.
 I usually weigh the dough, but you don't have to.

 - Take one piece of dough and flip it over.
 We are going to work some strength into the surface of the dough.

-- Grab the bottom of the dough (closest to you), stretch it up and fold it about halfway in over the dough.
+- Grab the bottom of the dough (closest to you), stretch it up, and fold it halfway over the dough.

-- Continue with the right side, the left side and the top of the dough.
-It kinda resembles an envelope.
+- Continue with the right side, the left side, and the top of the dough.
+It should resemble an envelope.

-- Flip the dough over, so that the part that was against the table is now facing up.
+- Flip the dough over so that the part against the table is now facing up.

-- Put your bench scraper behind the dough and pull it forward, so that the top of the dough it pulled in under the front of the dough, thus tightening the top.
+- Put your bench scraper behind the dough and pull it forward so that the top of the dough is drawn in under the front of the dough, thus tightening the top.

 - If an olive pops out of the dough, don't push it in.
-Either remove it completely or add it in the back of the dough.
+Either remove it entirely or add it to the back of the dough.

 - Put the scraper in the front of the dough and push forward and turn the dough so that the scraper is behind again.